webpack/webpack.js.org/src/content/api/cli.md

 **Show version of installed packages and sub-packages**

-To inspect the version of `webpack` and `webpack-cli` you are using just run command:
+To inspect the version of `webpack` and `webpack-cli` you are using, run the command:

 ```bash
 npx webpack --version